MJahangeerQureshi/QuestionGenerator/README.md

-# QuestionGenerator
+# Question Generator

-QuestionGenerator is a small demo API/WebApp that generates questions from an arbitrary amount of text.
+Question Generator is a small demo API/WebApp that generates questions from an arbitrary amount of text.

 ## Installation